 From a business perspective, attempting to run reporting and analysis against an ever-growing data store presents issues with some technologies due to the processing time it takes to do transformation routines on increasing volumes of information.
 When dealing with large volumes of data, finding ways to easily apply transformations and enrichment to data objects can be challenging.

 One such client of ClearScale’s, an AWS Premier Consulting Partner, had a similar problem when they requested ClearScale to determine the best approach to this conundrum.
 They needed a data store that could store large volumes of unstructured and structured data and in turn be able to search and manage these documents.
-In order to perform searches, either the documents would have metadata attributes, such as date created, author information, or via the contents in the document.
+In order to perform searches, either the documents would have metadata attributes, such as date created or author information, or the contents of the document could be searched.

 On the surface, the storage portion of the solution was the easy decision.
 ClearScale determined that by using AWS S3 buckets utilizing AWS ElasticSearch Service for indexing that it would provide the fundamental components of the final solution.
 Once established, ClearScale could then set up an Extract-Transform-Load (ETL) pipeline that would ingest data from the S3 bucket directly into ElasticSearch for indexing.